ADVERTISEMENT

 Location: Toronto, Ontario

-Best-rated Haitian restaurant in Toronto, Boukan is spearheaded by culinary creative, Marc-Elie Lissade.
-Noticing a void in the city’s bustling food scene, Lissade stepped in to fill a void in December 2019 with his French-Creole street fare.
-If you’re unfamiliar with Haitian food, discover next favourites such as chicken fritay with plantains, Haitian beef stew (Bouyon) and the delectably sweet beignets.
+Top-rated Haitian restaurant in Toronto, Boukan is spearheaded by culinary creative, Marc-Elie Lissade.
+Noticing a void in the city’s bustling food scene, Lissade stepped in to fill the void in December 2019 with his French-Creole street fare.
+If you’re unfamiliar with Haitian food, discover the next favourites such as chicken fritay with plantains, Haitian beef stew (Bouyon) and the delectably sweet beignets.

 Location: Montreal, Quebec